 Discover the career path of Jennifer Lawrence, from the first major opportunity to industry-changing achievements.

-Jennifer Lawrence is a highly successful American actress and producer recognized for her roles in both major action franchises and independent films.
-Her movies have collectively earned over $6 billion globally.
-She was the highest-paid actress worldwide in 2015 and 2016 and was featured in Time's 100 most influential people list in 2013, as well as Forbes' Celebrity 100 list from 2013 to 2016, highlighting her significant impact and popularity.
+Jennifer Lawrence is an American actress and producer renowned for her roles in both blockbuster action franchises and critically acclaimed independent dramas.
+Her films have collectively grossed over $6 billion globally.
+Notably, she was the highest-paid actress worldwide in 2015 and 2016.
+Lawrence has been recognized as one of Time's 100 most influential people and consistently featured on the Forbes Celebrity 100 list from 2013 to 2016, solidifying her status as a major figure in the entertainment industry.

 In 2005, Jennifer Lawrence filmed for The Devil You Know, which was released in 2013.

-In 2006, Jennifer Lawrence began her acting career with a minor role in the television pilot Company Town, which was never sold, and she followed it with guest roles in several television shows, including Monk.
+In 2006, Jennifer Lawrence began her acting career with a minor role in the television pilot Company Town, which was never sold.
+She also had guest roles in Monk.

-In 2008, Jennifer Lawrence made her film debut in the drama film Garden Party, played a role in The Burning Plain, appeared in The Mess I Made by Parachute music video, and starred in The Poker House.
+In 2008, Jennifer Lawrence made her film debut in Garden Party, appeared in The Burning Plain, and starred in The Poker House.

-In 2009, Jennifer Lawrence filmed in Jodie Foster's The Beaver, alongside Foster and Mel Gibson.
+In 2009, Jennifer Lawrence filmed The Beaver, which was delayed due to controversy concerning Mel Gibson.

 In 2009, Jennifer Lawrence won a Young Artist Award for Outstanding Young Performer in a TV Series for her role in The Bill Engvall Show.